ChrisBeaumont/soupy/docs/getting_started.rst

 .. note::

-    You can also run dump on a single node to extract a single dictionary.
+    You can also run dump on a node to extract a single dictionary.

 If you want to set keys based on a list of values (instead of hardcoding them), you can use the :meth:`Collection.dictzip` method.